clarin-eric/DOGlib/README.md

 ## Usage
 In order to use Digital Object Gate functionalities, create an instance of doglib.DOG, which loads .json configurations of registered repositories.
 DOG offers the following methods:

-#### sniff(pid: str) -> str
+#### sniff(pid: str, format='dict') -> Union\[dict, str\]
 Tries to match PID with registered repositories and returns dict with information about repository, otherwise returns empty dict.
 If there are multiple repositories using the same identifier tries to resolve PID and match repo by host.
+By default, returns dictionary, if format=='jsons' returns a JSON string.

  Example:
 ```Python